apache/incubator-kie-tools/kie-wb-common-stunner/kie-wb-common-stunner-sets/kie-wb-common-stunner-bpmn/kie-wb-common-stunner-bpmn-kogito-runtime/README.md

 It provides buttons for creating new processes, opening an existing process and exporting the actual process

-* Also the editor can be used using Javascript API:
+* Also, the editor can be used using Javascript API:

         // For creating a process
         window.frames.editorFrame.contentWindow.gwtEditorBeans.get("BPMNDiagramEditor").get().setContent("", "")

         // For loading a process (the raw xml) window.frames.editorFrame.contentWindow.gwtEditorBeans.get("BPMNDiagramEditor").get().setContent("", raw)